omonimus1/blog-jade-rubick/content/posts/2022-02-07--executive-presence-coaching/index.md

 This can often lead to “you’re damned if you do and damned if you don’t” situations.
 If you’re struggling with this, reach out to people who seem to be navigating it well and ask their advice.
 It sucks that you have to deal with this on top of the double-standard itself.

 I’d love to hear how people have navigated this.
 If you have any resources you think will be helpful, please let me know so I can share them.

+## What else have you found?

+Let me know your experiences with these tips.
+And if you have any other ideas to share, please do!

 ## Thank you